 “No matter the size, industry, or location, every business looks to achieve four IRM objectives — better performance, stronger resilience, greater assurance, and cost-effective compliance.” - John Wheeler, Sr Advisor, Risk & Technology, AuditBoard”

-There are many benefits to using an integrated risk management framework in the approach to everyday business activities in the short term and as a part of long-range planning.
-The integrated risk management approach is important because it ensures that an organization is comfortable with risk and assesses how best to manage it, folding ongoing risk assessments and mitigations into everyday activities.
+There are many benefits to using an integrated risk management framework in the approach to everyday business activities in the short term and as a part of long-term planning.
 The benefits to an organization range from day-to-day operational improvements to larger-scale results — and companies are far less likely to be surprised by unforeseen risks due to the thorough advance planning and scenario building in the risk assessment and mitigation processes.
-IRM benefits include:
+IRM benefits include better data, disaster preparedness and resilience, cost savings, efficiencies, risk appetite awareness, project prioritization, holistic views of risk, and third-party trust.

-Compliance risk assessments and fulfillment are a part of IRM, so company data is always reliable, current, and available to business leads who need the latest details on the organization’s regulatory compliance positions.
+Compliance risk assessments and fulfillment are an integral part of IRM, so company data about risk is always reliable, current, and available to business leads who need the latest details on the organization’s regulatory compliance positions.
+IRM calls for a unified view of organizational risks, driving the need for better data aggregated in dashboards that can support management systems and decision-making.
+The end result is updated, high-quality data, presented clearly.

 2: Disaster Preparedness and Resilience